-Introduces chemistry, focusing on the foundation concepts of chemistry.
-It examines basic atomic and molecular structure, introduces the chemistry of carbon compounds, and illustrates basic physical concepts central to an understanding in the discipline.
-This is one of two foundation subjects in the key central scientific discipline of chemistry, providing core knowledge in science, engineering and life sciences.
+CHEM1010 is the first of two foundation subjects in the key central scientific discipline of chemistry, providing core knowledge and skills, useful in science, engineering and life sciences.

 On successful completion of the course students will be able to:

-3. understand the key Chemistry concepts and their applicability to their chosen fields or programs;
+5. recognise basic chemistry concepts and apply them to their chosen fields of study or programs;

 The course involves study of the following topics, illustrated where appropriate with relevant examples from applicable areas: